dale42/site-sync/TO-DO.md

 # To-Do List

+- Datastore: Preserve comment changes when resaving a Site or Pair

-- Support multiple file directory entries for Drupal public and private files
+- Support multiple file directory entries for Site Class for fileDir. i.e. to support Drupal public and private files systems

 - Improve _site verify_ command:
   - check that project path is not relative
+  - check cms bits are where they're expected

+- Implement _pair verify_ command
+  - source and dest sites exist
+  - source and dest sites are validated
+  - check post_sync_tasks
+  - check that destination is local

+- Add check to `sync {pair}` preventing a run if destination not local

+- `sync {pair}`: - Run verification if yml files changed since last verification (compare saved checksum to current checksome)

 - Add better annotation parsing
   - Proper annotation syntax in docblock
   - Saved Property designation

-- Figure out licensing

-- Make sure destination can only be localhost

 - Add schema attribute to yaml file